The Burning Hills: Production

 Louis L'Amour said he wrote the novel for Gary Cooper and Katy Jurado.
 Jurado tried to buy film rights to the novel.

 L'Amour's short story "The Gift of Cochise" had been successfully filmed with John Wayne in 1953 as Hondo and there was interest in The Burning Hills.
-Warner Bros purchased the screen rights in May 1955 and assigned it to Richard Whorf to produce.
+Warner Bros.
+Pictures purchased the screen rights in May 1955 and assigned it to Richard Whorf to produce.
 Irving Wallace wrote the script and John Wayne was announced as a possible star.
 In December 1955 Tab Hunter was assigned to the lead.

 The book ended up selling over a million copies.